berkeley-politics-capstone/politics-capstone/docs/index.md

 # The Hype Machine

-As of August 2019, there were 24 candidates who have declared for the 2020 Democratic primary, all vying to go up against Donald Trump and the GOP.
-This is more than the 17 candidates who competed in the 2016 Republican primary, where Trump emerged victorious.
+As of August 2019, there are 24 candidates who have declared for the 2020 Democratic primary, all vying to go up against the GOP and their presumed nominee, Donald Trump.
+This field is more than the 17 candidates who competed in the 2016 Republican primary, where Trump emerged victorious.

-Who will emerge as the Democratic candidate in such a complicated, crowded field?
+Who will come out as the Democratic candidate in such a crowded field?
 The Hype Machine seeks to make sense of the complicated political landscape that's shaping up for the 2020 election.

 # How to Navigate